 In general, coverage by insurance providers for revisional bariatric surgery mirrors that of the primary procedure.
 In other words, if you’re 100 pounds over your ideal weight (BMI of 40) or you have significant obesity-related health problems in combination with a BMI of 35.
 If you’re suffering from complications related to your original procedure, you may be approved for surgery due to the medical necessity of your condition.

 What is Lap-Band revision surgery?

 Lap-Band revision surgery is a procedure to correct an older implant based weight loss procedure.
-The Lap-Band was a popular approach to treating obesity 15 years ago, but since then, more effective methods, like gastric sleeve, have become the preferred approach.
+The Lap-Band was a popular approach to treating obesity 15 years ago, but since then, more effective methods, like sleeve, have become the preferred approach.
 The silicone device employed in the Lap-Band technique was prone to malfunction over time.
 This led to unsatisfactory results for many patients and unexpected health issues for some others.
 Lap-Band revision surgery involves safely removing the faulty silicone device and performing a new bariatric procedure that produces better, more lasting outcomes for the patient.

 What are signs that your Lap-Band has slipped?